balmjs/balmjs.github.io/docs/v2/config/scripts.md

 }
 ```

-⚠️ **TIPS:** Separating styles from scripts for modular management is more conducive to project maintenance and expansion, See BalmJS advanced usage - [Code Splitting](../advanced/code-splitting.md).
+:warning: **TIPS:** Separating styles from scripts for modular management is more conducive to project maintenance and expansion, See BalmJS advanced usage - [Code Splitting](../advanced/code-splitting.md).

 ## scripts.base64Limit